Benjamin Brice: Civil War

-Brice is among the group of capable Washington staff officers who have been largely forgotten by modern historians, even though there was a surprisingly low turnover.
-While President Abraham Lincoln's created a cabinet of the brightest and most capable minds from a team of his political rivals, Ulysses S. Grant is recognized for reorganizing the staff departments under the finest officers in their fields, including Brice.
+Brice was part of a group of Washington staff officers during the Civil War, a period that saw relatively low turnover among such positions.
+While President Abraham Lincoln created a cabinet that included several of his political rivals, Ulysses S. Grant reorganized the staff departments and appointed officers, including Brice.

 On December 12, 1864, President Lincoln nominated Brice for appointment to the grade of brevet brigadier general in the regular army, to rank from December 2, 1864, and the United States Senate confirmed the appointment on February 20, 1865.
 On March 8, 1866, President Andrew Johnson nominated Brice for appointment to the grade of brevet major general in the regular army, to rank from December 2, 1864, and the United States Senate initially confirmed the appointment on May 4, 1866, recalled May 10, 1866 for possible adjustment of the date of rank by the President so brevet field officers could have precedence over brevet staff officers, reconfirmed July 14, 1866.